jeffersonnnn/ZEclipse/docs/USABILITY.md

 ## Conclusion

-BlackoutSOL with multi-wallet distribution provides industrial-strength privacy for Solana transactions.
+ZEclipse with multi-wallet distribution provides industrial-strength privacy for Solana transactions.
 By following the recommendations in this guide, you can maximize your privacy protection while enjoying a smooth user experience.

 Remember that true privacy comes from both technological solutions and proper operational security practices.
-Use BlackoutSOL responsibly as part of your overall privacy strategy.
+Use ZEclipse responsibly as part of your overall privacy strategy.